jamaltheatlantean/SPLIT-PAY/README.md

 - `PaymentReleased(uint indexed payLoad)`:This event is emitted when the funds are transfered to the payees.
 It emits the amount of funds that were transfered out.
 - `PayeeAdded(address indexed _payee, uint timestamp)`: This event is emitted when a new payee is added to the array of payees.
 It emits the address and time.
 - `PayeeRemoved(address indexed _payee, uint timestamp)`: This event is emitted whenever a payee has been removed from the address of payee.
 It emits the address of the removed payee and timestamp.

+## Modifier
+The contract uses only one modifier
+`onlyPayees()`: This limits control of the addPayee and removePayee so only the addresses registered as payee can call them.

 ## Incoming features